Niteshnupur/reconcile-a-report-using-pandas/README.md

 Mar	 -----------------                          Amount in doller

-In this dataset we have to perform mapping also and we have to perform apply as well as lambda function.
+In this project for this dataset we have to perform mapping also and we have to perform apply as well as lambda function.